 Develop your creative and professional writing skills while exploring how English literature has shaped, and been shaped by, different societies on our full-time Writing and English Literature degree in Cambridge.
-Choose to study abroad for one semester in France, and get support to find work placements, as you prepare for a career in creative industries including fiction writing, journalism, arts criticism and publishing.
+Choose to study abroad for one semester, and get support to find work placements, as you prepare for a career in creative industries including fiction writing, journalism, arts criticism and publishing.

 On our BA (Hons) Writing and English Literature, you’ll develop your own writing while studying the techniques of some of the world’s greatest writers.
 You’ll also discover the importance of English literature: how it is affected by the culture, language, technology and economics of its time, and how it influences readers and society as a whole.

 As well as developing your creative writing skills (including poetry, drama and short fiction) you’ll have the chance to explore professional writing techniques such as news and feature writing.
 Combining these with a study of critical writing, you’ll discover new ways to express your literary talent.

 Our teaching staff, which includes many published writers, will offer you invaluable feedback on all of your creative writing work – as will your fellow students.
 These critical workshops will give you the unique opportunity to consider a range of responses to your work, as well as sharpening your own critical skills.

 By studying English literature, you will also be exploring a range of other subjects at the same time, including history, politics, philosophy, religion, psychology and the history of art.
 As well as developing skills such as literacy and communication - important for any career - you'll become well-versed in methods of literary research, such as bibliographies, databases and information technology.